mischavandenburg/homelab/utils/database/README.md

 - Ask if I want to generate template for Deployment

 The Deployment template might be necessary as a dummy because the secret needs to be mounted somewhere in order to be synced.

+HL_AZ_CONN_STRING string is the connection string of the storage account, Security & networking > Access keys > key1 > connection string.